 - 7 reptile and amphibian species, including the western toad and Pacific chorus frog.

 Our study established an ecological baseline for this stretch of the river, and this knowledge will allow us to understand how best to improve habitat, water supply, and water quality.

-We are designing a project to build natural infrastructure in and around the L.A.
-River.
-We aspire to create a highly visible new model for urban restoration where habitat, water treatment and public access combine in one place to demonstrate what the future of the L.A.
+TNC has supported prioritizing restoration projects along the L.A.
+River that enhance habitat, prevent housing displacement, provide public access to parks and open space, and promote climate resilience.
+We aspire to create a highly visible new model for urban restoration where habitat, water treatment, and public access combine in one place to demonstrate what the future of the L.A.
 River could be.